yagoal/yagoal/README.md

 ### Hi there! 👋 I'm Yago Augusto, also known as yagoal.

 I'm a Swift Developer with experience in UIKit, RxSwift, and iOS layout creation.
-I'm also a beginner in web and Java development.
 Currently, I work at Stone Co as an iOS developer, where I use SwiftUI and Combine for iOS projects.
 Additionally, I'm exploring Kotlin Multiplatform Mobile (KMM) as a beginner.

 #### Languages and Tools:
 - Swift